kgrgreer/foam3/tutorial/phonecat/1-gettingstarted.md

    This will serve as the current directory on port 8000: [http://localhost:8000/](http://localhost:8000/).

 1. Load the page in your local web browser.
-It should display the "FOAM Powered" logo, and no JS console errors.
+It should display the "FOAM Powered" logo, and no c console errors.

 If that's what you're seeing, then congratulations!
 You've got FOAM running and you're ready to move on to the next stage in this tutorial: Core Concepts.